-The Saudi Food and Drug Authority (SFDA) is the government agency responsible for establishing laws concerning food and processed feed products and ensuring that established standards are implemented for both locally produced as well as imported processed food and animal feed products.
-SFDA is an autonomous agency chaired by the Crown Prince and reports directly to the King.
-The agency has a Board of Directors consisting of eight Ministers, including Health, Commerce and Industry, Agriculture, Water & Electricity, Finance and Municipality and Rural Affairs.
-The Board of Directors also includes the Executive President of SFDA and members from other organizations, such as Saudi Arabia Standards Organization (SASO), the Council of Saudi Chambers of Commerce and Industry, and food and drugs experts.
-All food, drinks and edible agricultural products, including food ingredients and processed animal feed whether locally manufactured or imported to Saudi Arabia are required to comply with regulations and standards laid down by SFDA or the Gulf Standardizations Organization (GSO).
-The SFDA's Food Sector has nine Executive Departments: (1) Imported Food Control, (2) Technical Regulations and Specifications, (3) Laboratories, (4) Control of Local Markets, (5) Risk Assessment, (6) Animal Feed, (7) Monitoring and Crisis Management Centers, (8) Awareness and Communication and (9) Pesticides.
+The Saudi Food and Drug Authority (SFDA) is the sole Saudi government agency responsible for establishing laws concerning food and processed feed products and for conducting the inspection of locally produced and imported food products.
+The SFDA ascertains that these products meet all the standards and regulations established by Saudi Arabia and the Gulf Cooperation Council (GCC) countries.
+The SFDA is an autonomous entity chaired by the Crown Prince and reports directly to the Saudi King.
+The agency has a Board of Directors that consists of eight Ministers, including Health, Commerce and Industry, Agriculture, Water & Electricity, Finance and Municipality and Rural Affairs.
+The Board of Directors also includes the Executive President of SFDA and members from other organizations, such as Saudi Arabia Standards Organization (SASO), the Council of Saudi Chambers of Commerce and Industry, as well as food and drugs experts.
+All food, drinks and edible agricultural products, including food ingredients and processed animal feed whether locally manufactured or imported to Saudi Arabia are required to comply with regulations and standards set by the SFDA or the Gulf Standardizations Organization (GSO).
+The SFDA's Food Sector has nine Executive Departments: (1) Imported Food Control, (2) Technical Regulations and Specifications, (3) Laboratories, (4) Control of Local Markets, (5) Risk Assessment, (6) Animal Feed, (7) Surveillance and Crisis Management Centers, (8) Awareness and Communication and (9) Pesticides.
 Saudi Arabia has issued more than 1,000 production and testing standards for food and agricultural products since 1972.

-SFDA is the most influential member of the GSO, which is made up of seven national standards bodies of the Arabian Gulf countries that includes the United Arab Emirates, Saudi Arabia, Kuwait, Bahrain, Oman, Qatar and Yemen.
-As a group, GSO strives to create a common set of food regulations and standards.
-The GSO's Food Standards Committee (FSC) is responsible for drafting new food regulations and standards and updating existing ones.
-Chairmanship of the GSO FSC rotates among member states.
-All GSO draft standards are submitted for review and approval to the GSO Board of Directors (BOD), which is composed of ministers responsible for standardization of each Member State and meets twice a year to deliberate on standards and other related issues.
-Once a new standard is approved by the GSO's BOD, it is supposed to be implemented in each member state, after a grace period of six months from the date of approval.
+The SFDA is the most influential member of the GSO, which consists of seven national standards bodies of the Gulf countries that includes the United Arab Emirates, Saudi Arabia, Kuwait, Bahrain, Oman, Qatar and Yemen.
+As a group, the GSO's main role is to create a common set of food regulations and standards.
+The GSO's Food Standards Committee (FSC) is responsible for drafting all new food regulations and standards and updating existing ones.
+The Chairmanship of the FSC rotates among member states.
+All GSO draft standards are submitted for review and approval to the GSO Board of Directors (BOD), which is composed of ministers responsible for standardization of each member state and meets twice a year to deliberate on standards and other related issues.
+Once a new standard is approved by the BOD, it is should be implemented in each member state, in most cases after a grace period of six months from the date of approval.
 In practice, GCC countries differ concerning the timing of implementation and the enforcement of new GSO technical regulations.